 2. Email marketing

 Email newsletters are a great way to keep your customers in the loop.
 One such example is Mailchimp – a tool that helps you send out all kinds of mailers.
-It won't cost you anything to start, but when you have more than 1,500 subscribers, you'll have to start paying at least £10 a month.
+You can try the standard package for free for 14 days, but you'll have to start paying at least £15 a month after this (or more if you have more than 500 email contacts).

 3. Meta advertising